Opinion: Don't Let U.S.-India Trade Differences Escalate Into A Trade War

 New U.S. tariffs on steel and aluminum imports imposed last year turned out to affect India; New Delhi delayed retaliation.
 Then, to express displeasure with India's market barriers, the Trump administration removed India from a duty-free trade program on June 5.
 India imposed retaliatory tariffs — for the steel and aluminum tariffs — on June 16.
 Trade media have reported that the administration is considering a separate investigation of India's trade practices.

-On Thursday, President Trump tweeted: "I look forward to speaking with Prime Minister Modi about the fact that India, for years having put very high Tariffs against the United States, just recently increased the Tariffs even further.
+Before he arrived in Osaka, Japan, on Thursday for the G-20, President Trump tweeted: "I look forward to speaking with Prime Minister Modi about the fact that India, for years having put very high Tariffs against the United States, just recently increased the Tariffs even further.
 This is unacceptable and the Tariffs must be withdrawn!"

 It looks a lot like the trade war escalation that has already unfolded with China.